4onen/matthewdpersonalsite/blog/JS13K_2024_Postmortem.md

 2. Descriptions.
 Literally just text describing the purpose of each level.
 Instead, I left users staring at abbreviations so terse they were questioning even their meaning.

-I had assumed, having started in the city building genre, that I could get away with the freeform nature of something like Sim City 4.
+I had assumed, having started in the city building genre, that I could get away with the free-form nature of something like Sim City 4.
 Surely I wouldn't need to guide the exploration-driven audience of my title.
 This assumption completely ignored my pivot from the city sim genre to the puzzle genre.

 In short, this was an **unacceptable** failure of game design.
 It is also perhaps the purest lesson in how "the users are dumb" is almost never the right response to someone struggling with what you've made.
 I wrote an entire lengthy reply of descriptive instructions to that first feedback, only to then test the game myself and discover my big shipped bug.
 I did not describe my game well enough for them to know there was a bug, to know why it was not working, and to commiserate with me on the perils of last-minute editing.
 Their confusion was non-obvious to me because _I_ was the one confused first.

 Those two major flaws aside, I still made some other painful mistakes with my project, wasting my already-limited time and effort.

-## The Ugly
+# The Ugly

 These wouldn't have sunk the ship, unlike the above, but they certainly contributed to the problem.